Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Constraints on UV Completions

 In all panels of Fig.~\ref{fig:pull_dist} we see that the blue histograms for combinations that include operators affecting $t \bar t$ production exhibit peaks at $P > 2$ that move to $> 4$ for combinations of 5 operators.
 On the other hand, the orange histograms for combinations of operators that do not affect $t \bar t$ production are peaked at lower values of $P \lesssim 2$ and do not have long tails extending to large values of $P$, while the peaks of the green histograms are intermediate.
 The vertical lines in the panels of Fig.~\ref{fig:pull_dist} mark the 95\% ranges expected for Gaussian distributions of the pulls in the cases of 2, 3, 4 and 5 operators.
 We find that the percentage of combinations above the 95\% marks range from 9\% (2 operators) to 14\% (5 operators) of the total number of combinations: more than expected for Gaussian distributions, but not excessive.
 Neither the orange nor the green histograms provide any indication of a significant deviation from the SM that can be described by any combination of 2, 3, 4 or 5 operators.

 Fig.~\ref{fig:pull_dist2} shows how often any given operator appears in the combinations whose total pulls $P$ ranked among the top 10\% of those obtained in fits with combinations of 2 (light blue), 3 (orange), 4 (green) and 5 (dark blue) operators.
 The operators affecting $t \bar t$ production generally appear more often among these top 10\% combinations, particularly ${\cal O}_G$.
-Overall, we see that ${\cal O}_G$ appears in more than half of the top 10\% of combinations of $\le 4$ operators, falling to somewhat over 40\% for combinations of 5 operators.
+The prevalence of these operators in the high-pull combinations is due to the relatively poor quality of the global linear fit in the top sector that we discussed in Section~\ref{sec:top}.~\footnote{As discussed there, this issue might be mitigated by including quadratic terms in the SMEFT expansion, but an analysis of this possibility lies beyond the scope of the present analysis.} Overall, we see that ${\cal O}_G$ appears in more than half of the top 10\% of combinations of $\le 4$ operators, falling to somewhat over 40\% for combinations of 5 operators.
 For comparison, almost 60\% of the 5-operator combinations include ${\cal O}^{3, 8}_{Qq}$, whereas this operator appears in smaller proportions of the 2-, 3- and 4-operator combinations.

 This survey would suggest that the best prospects for BSM physics may be among the operators affecting $t \bar t$ production, particularly ${\cal O}^{3, 8}_{Qq}$.
 However, we would emphasise that the data in the top sector are currently the least precise, and that there may be an issue with the $t \bar t$ mass distribution near threshold, as discussed in Section~\ref{sec:top}.
 As the constraints on the scales of the top operators are relatively weak, the resolution of this issue may require including quadratic contributions of these operators, which are not yet all available.
 We recall in this connection that an analysis of $C_G$ including quadratic contributions to multijet production found a strong constraint restricting $C_G$ to small values below the sensitivity of our analysis.